strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 # Querying Review Workflows through the REST API <EnterpriseBadge />

-Review workflows are a powerful feature in Strapi that allow users to create and manage customizable workflows for content creation and approval.
-With review workflows, users can define stages to ensure that content is properly reviewed and approved.
+[Review Workflows](/user-docs/settings/review-workflows) allow users to create and manage customizable workflows for content creation and approval.

-While the Strapi admin panel provides a graphical way to manage [Review Workflows](/user-docs/settings/review-workflows), developers may also want to interact with the feature programmatically through the REST API.
+While the Strapi admin panel provides a graphical way to manage Review Workflows, developers may also want to interact with the feature programmatically through the REST API.
 This can be useful for automating workflows, integrating with other tools, or creating custom interfaces for managing content.

-This documentation will cover how to query review workflows through the Strapi REST API.
-Specifically, we'll explain how to retrieve information about existing workflows and their stages, as well as how to update workflows using the API.
+This documentation explains how to use the REST API to retrieve information about existing workflows and their stages and to update existing workflows.

 ## Endpoints